The TRS-80 Pocket Computer 2

-The LH5801 processor used by the PC-2 was similar to processors used on desktop computers.
-Extended Pocket BASIC contained PEEK and POKE commands and the PC-2 was the sole Pocket Computer that could be programmed directly in assembly language.
-The only available source of programming information4 was “PC-2 Assembly Language,” a series of articles written by Bruce Elliot for the TRS-80 Microcomputer News.
+The LH5801 processor used by the PC-2 was similar to the Zilog Z804 used on the desktop TRS-80 Model I. Extended Pocket BASIC contained PEEK and POKE commands and the PC-2 was the sole Pocket Computer that could be programmed directly in assembly language.
+The only available source of programming information5 was “PC-2 Assembly Language,” a series of articles written by Bruce Elliot for the TRS-80 Microcomputer News.
 This was stated in the introduction to the first article:

 Please understand that the information provided in these articles is the only information which is available.
 We will try to clarify any ambiguities which occur in the articles, but can not reply to questions outside the scope of these articles.
 Further, published copies of TRS-80 Microcomputer News are the only source of this information, and we will not be maintaining back issues.